EpicCoder1234/EpicCoder1234.github.io/README.md

 💡 **Got suggestions or found a bug?**
 Feel free to open a pull request — I’ll review it as soon as I can!

 💵 **Want to see our finances?
-We're fully transperent, and the banking platform we use is open-sourced too!** https://hcb.hackclub.com/codecraft-academy/transactions
+We're fully transparent, and the banking platform we use is open-sourced too!** https://hcb.hackclub.com/codecraft-academy/transactions

 https://github.com/hackclub/hcb